atolab/cdds/docs/GettingStartedGuide/next_steps.rst

 ############

 Want to know more about VortexDDS?
 Please consider following a tutorial or visit some of the pages listed below.
+The Vortex DDS Launcher (provided with this installation) is also a good starting point.

+:Windows:  The Vortex DDS Launcher can be started from within the Windows Start Menu
+:Linux:  Type 'vortexddslauncher' in a console window

 *************************
 The OMG DDS Specification
 *************************

-AdLink has been an active member of the Object Management Group® (OMG®) for over twenty years and is heavily involved in the development of the DDS specification.
+PrismTech (aquired by AdLink) has been an active member of the Object Management Group® (OMG®) for over several years and is heavily involved in the development of the DDS specification.
 Please visit the OMG website at http://www.omg.org and specifically the
 `DDS Getting Started <http://www.omg.org/gettingstarted/omg_idl.htm>`_